-Nextiva Cost for Small Business 2026: Digital, Core and Engage
+Nextiva Cost for Small Business 2026: Core, Engage and Scale

 Headline number, 10-user team on Core